kuznetckiy/Geoscan_Lite_eng/precautions.rst

 * when carrying UAV in the area of landing or launch, hold the fuselage;

-* remove the lens cap of the camera only before the aerial survey;
+* remove the camera lens cap only before the aerial survey;

-* if the UAV gets into the water, it is necessary to immediately disconnect the battery and dry all structural elements, wires, connectors, electronic equipment;
+* in case UAV gets into the water, immediately disconnect the battery and dry all structural elements, wires, connectors, electronic equipment;

 * don't make changes in a construction of the UAV and launcher.